Guaranteed Shipping Characteristics

 Overview

-FAR 52.247-60, Guaranteed Shipping Characteristics, requires offerors to provide detailed shipping information for each part or component packed or packaged separately.
-This information is used by the Government to evaluate transportation costs as part of the overall offer evaluation.
-If an offeror fails to provide sufficient shipping data, the Government will use the highest submitted transportation costs or make its own estimate, which may disadvantage the offeror.
-If actual shipping costs exceed those used for evaluation due to inaccurate data, the contract price will be reduced by the difference.
-The clause also clarifies that these guaranteed shipping characteristics are for evaluation and liability purposes only, not for establishing actual shipping requirements, which are specified elsewhere in the solicitation.
+FAR 52.247-60, Guaranteed Shipping Characteristics, requires offerors to provide detailed shipping information for each part or component packed separately.
+This information is used by the Government to evaluate transportation costs as part of the overall offer evaluation process.
+If an offeror fails to provide sufficient shipping data, the Government will use the highest submitted costs or its own estimate for evaluation.
+If actual shipping costs exceed those used for evaluation due to inaccurate data, the contract price will be reduced accordingly.
+The clause also clarifies that these guaranteed characteristics are for evaluation and liability purposes only, not for setting actual shipping requirements.

 Key Rules

-- Offerors must complete a detailed shipping characteristics form for each separately packaged part or component, including container type, configuration, size, weight, palletization, and transport details.
+- Offerors must complete a detailed shipping characteristics form for each separately packed item, including container type, configuration, size, weight, palletization, and transport details.

 Responsibilities

-- Contracting Officers: Must ensure the clause is included, evaluate offers using submitted shipping data, and adjust contract price if actual costs exceed evaluated costs.
+- Contracting Officers: Ensure the clause is included in applicable solicitations, evaluate offers based on submitted shipping data, and adjust contract price if actual shipping costs exceed evaluated costs.

 Practical Implications